yiru-xiong/ProjectGallery/README.md

 ## 🤝 Contributions

-Your feedback and contributions are welcome!
+Your feedback and contributions are welcome.
 Feel free to explore, provide feedback, or reach out if you’d like to collaborate.
-Let’s connect and create something amazing together! 💜
+Let’s connect and create something amazing together!

 🌟 _"What is essential is invisible to the eye."_ — Antoine de Saint-Exupéry, *The Little Prince*